 A moving object induces motion into a stationary object after hitting it.
 This is because the kinetic energy possessed by the moving object can not end abruptly.
-As per the law of conservation of energy, the energy can only be transferred and cannot be created or destroyed; therefore, the impact force transfers kinetic energy to the stationary object.
-Thereby, causing it to move.
+As per the law of conservation of energy, the energy can only be transferred and cannot be created or destroyed; therefore, the impact force transfers kinetic energy to the stationary object, thereby causing it to move.

 3. Object Falling from Height

 An object that is placed at a certain height possesses potential energy.
-When this object is made to fall from the height towards the ground due to the action of the earth’s gravitational pull, the potential energy gets converted to kinetic energy.
+When this object is made to fall from the height towards the ground due to the action of the earth’s gravitational pull, the potential energy gets converted into kinetic energy.
 The transformation of energy from one form to another displays the law of conservation of energy in real life.

 4. Burning Woods

 The wood or other fuel sources possess potential energy in them.
-On the burning of these fuel sources, the conversion of potential energy to heat and light energy takes place.
+On the burning of these fuel sources, the conversion of potential energy into heat and light energy takes place.
 The energy does not get consumed during the process.
 Also, it does not get created; therefore, the implication of the law of conservation of energy can be easily seen.

 5. Beating Drum

 Have you ever wondered about the science behind the sound produced by beating the drum?
 The drummer strikes the diaphragm of the drum with sticks and supplies mechanical energy to it.
 The mechanical energy; therefore, gets converted into another form of energy known as sound energy.
-Hence, the law of conservation of energy modulates one form of energy to the other and produces sound.
+Hence, the law of conservation of energy modulates one form of energy into the other and produces sound.

 6. Power Plants

 The electricity or electrical energy used for commercial and household use is generated by various power generation methods, for example, hydropower plants, thermal power plants, nuclear power plants, etc. Almost all power plants make use of the law of conservation of energy to produce electrical energy.
-For instance, hydropower plants convert the potential energy of water to electrical energy.
-Similarly, nuclear power plants convert chemical energy to electrical energy, and so on.
+For instance, hydropower plants convert the potential energy of water into electrical energy.
+Similarly, nuclear power plants convert chemical energy into electrical energy, and so on.

 A battery is a combination of cells.
 The cells are made up of chemical substances and act as a dc power source.
 The energy generated by a battery is a result of the conservation of energy.
 The chemical substances contained within the cell undergo a series of reactions and produce chemical energy.
 This chemical energy is then transformed into electrical energy.
-The electrical energy produced by the cell can be further transformed into other forms of energy depending on the type of application where the battery is being used.
-Thereby, keeping the law of conservation of energy consistent.
+The electrical energy produced by the cell can be further transformed into other forms of energy depending on the type of application where the battery is being used, thereby keeping the law of conservation of energy consistent.